 Riverviews Artspace (2016–2018).
 Awarded funds for programming and capital projects, including funds from the James River Arts & Cultural District Program; Virginia Humanities; National Trust for Historic Preservation; Greater Lynchburg Community Trust Appalachian Electric Power; Areva; Puffin Foundation, Easley Foundation; winner of the national OVATION award for the creative economy, 2017-2018; Best Buy Foundation; and the Al Stroobants Foundation.

-Other Grant-Writing Clients from 2016–2019 were the Bower Center for the Arts in Bedford, Virginia (received funds from Virginia Humanities, and the Virginia Commission on the Arts); Strawtown Art Studio in Nyack, New York (received funds from the National Endowment for the Arts); and Site Projects, Inc., in New Haven, Connecticut (received funds from the New Alliance Foundation; Langrock Foundation; Connecticut Office of the Arts; and the Could Be Fund).
+Other Grant-Writing Clients from 2016–2020 were Georgetown Heritage in Washington, D.C. (awarded from the National Park Trust and the National Trust for Historic Preservation); Bower Center for the Arts in Bedford, Virginia (received funds from Virginia Humanities and the Virginia Commission on the Arts); Strawtown Art Studio in Nyack, New York (received funds from the National Endowment for the Arts); and Site Projects, Inc., in New Haven, Connecticut (received funds from the New Alliance Foundation; Langrock Foundation; Connecticut Office of the Arts; and the Could Be Fund).

-As a Fulbright Scholar (2008–2010), she wrote successful proposals for the Swaziland National Museum in southern Africa, including an award from the Ambassador’s Fund for Cultural Preservation, U.S. State Department.
+As a Fulbright Scholar (2008–2010), Laura wrote successful proposals for the Swaziland National Museum in southern Africa, including an award from the Ambassador’s Fund for Cultural Preservation, U.S. State Department.